StepManiaX: Mobile App

-StepManiaX also features a mobile app, titled StepManiaX Link, that allows players to log into the game and save stores and modifiers.
+StepManiaX also features a mobile app, titled StepManiaX Link, that allows players to log into the game and save scores and modifiers.
 This allows players to save progress and compete in online leaderboards.

 In May of 2023, Edit Mode was announced and released for StepManiaX Link.
 This allowed for users to create custom step patterns on a mobile device and play them by logging into a machine.
 This feature does not allow users to import their own music, but instead create custom step patterns for existing licensed music on the retail game.

 Reception

 StepManiaX has been met with generally positive reviews, both for its hardware and the game itself, compared to other dance games such as Dance Dance Revolution and Pump It Up.

 In 2018, Wilcox Arcade stated that StepManiaX is welcoming to the American arcade industry, while Arcade Heroes reported that the booth seemed popular with vendors at IAAPA 2021.

 Gemu Baka praised the machine during his time at BASHCon 2020 as the best alternative to Dance Dance Revolution, as the latter game remains exclusive to Round 1 and Dave & Buster's in North America.
 As of 2024, Dave & Buster's existing Dance Dance Revolution games no longer receive the latest version, reducing the availability to just Round 1.

 Reception of StepManiaX hardware has been generally positive, citing durability, more easily adjustable sensitivity, easier maintenance, options for customization, and quality of customer support.
 For the dedicated game itself, the majority of the praise comes from the large song library and its focus on otherwise neglected dance music genres, and lack of subscription fees or unlocks.
 Internet connections are only needed for content updates and automatic upload of user scores and preferences, and so completely offline StepManiaX setups are more complete in function than their competitors.

 StepManiaX has been criticized for limited supply availability and having no support for cheaper, non-standard home offerings, such as video game console and personal computer versions.
 While stages are available on their own to private customers, restocking happens infrequently and sales periods typically only last for a few minutes.
 The high demand for these items increased during the COVID-19 pandemic, as many arcades remained closed or had limited reopenings.

 StepManiaX's relative newness, position within current family entertainment center industry trends, and its advertised return on investment has led to some operators setting generally higher prices per credit compared to the games it is meant to replace from years prior.
 These pricing changes have led to criticism from dedicated players, as this new pricing is more catered to infrequent casual experiences and is less conducive to dedicated practice and repeat play.